urban-eriksson/spazetime/README.md

 https://www.esrl.noaa.gov/gmd/grad/solcalc/solareqns.PDF

-This formula is what has been applied in the application.
+The formula in the linked document is what has been used in the application.
 To make spazetime a global standard, one single formula needs to be agreed on.

 <p align="center">
 <img src="https://github.com/urban-eriksson/spazetime/blob/master/images/equation-of-time.png">
 </p>
-<p align="center><b>Figure 1.</b> Equation of time over a whole tropical year.</p>
+<p align="center"><b>Figure 1.</b> Equation of time over a whole tropical year.</p>

 To conclude, when communicating with other people, one should always use both spaze and time.
 Nothing more then needs to be specified.
 No time zones need to be considered, they are completely obsolete.
 No more summer time or winter time.
 No more misunderstandings when setting up phone meetings accross continents.